-Text: Johnson, Teaching of History.
-Tryon, The Teaching of History in Junior and Senior High Schools.

-- 374.-EUROPE SINCE THE WORLD WAR.
+- 373.-(IX)-TEACHING OF HISTORY AND SOCIAL SCIENCE IN THE JUNIOR AND SENIOR HIGH SCHOOLS.
+4 quarter hours. - Text: Johnson, Teaching of History.
+Tryon, The Teaching of History in Junior and Senior High Schools. - 374.-EUROPE SINCE THE WORLD WAR.
 World Conditions and Situations Since the World War.
-The Political, Social, Economic and Religious Developments are Carefully Analyed and Interpreted for the Leading Nations. - 375.-INTERNATIONAL RELATIONS SINCE THE WORLD WAR.
-Machinery of Peace, League of Nations, World Court, Kellog Pact, Bank of International Settlement, Reparations, Sino-Japanese Question, Russian Problem, Present German Upheavel, Changes in British Common Wealth, Ireland in the British Common Wealth, America's Attitude Toward World Relationships, International Relations Outside the Established Machinery of Peace. - 470.-(III (a)-Early Modern Europe, 1450-1789.
+The Political, Social, Economic and Religious Developments are Carefully Analysed and Interpreted for the Leading Nations.
+2 quarter hours. - 375.-INTERNATIONAL RELATIONS SINCE THE WORLD WAR.
+Machinery of Peace, League of Nations, World Court, Kellog Pact, Bank of International Settlement, Reparations, Sino-Japanese Question, Russian Problem, Present German Upheavel, Changes in British Common Wealth, Ireland in the British Common Wealth, America's Attitude Toward World Relationships, International Relations Outside the Established Machinery of Peace.
+2 quarter hours. - 470.-(III) (a)-EARLY MODERN EUROPE, 1450-1789.
 The Commercial Revolution.
 The Reformation, Counter Reformation and religious wars.
 Dynastic rivalries, and the development of absolution.
 Colonial expansion and the dawn of liberalism.
 4 quarter hours.